Performance Evaluation of Language Analysers [#]

 Running the tool (either in ‘Human marked against stored processing results’, ‘Human marked against current processing results’ or ‘Default’ mode) produces an HTML file, in tabular form, which is output in the main GATE Developer messages window.
 This can then be pasted into a text editor and viewed in a web browser for easier viewing.
 See figure 10.4 for an example.

-In each mode, performance statistics will be output for each document in the corpus, as well as overall statistics for the entire corpus.
 In ‘Default’ mode, information is also provided about whether the figures have increased or decreased in comparison with the ‘Marked’ corpus.

 The interannotator agreement plugin, ‘Inter_Annotator_Agreement’, computes the F-measures, namely precision, recall and F1, suitable for named entity annotations (see Section 10.1.3), and agreement, Cohen’s kappa and Scott’s pi, suitable for text classification tasks (see Section 10.1.2).
 In the latter case, a confusion matrix is also provided.
 In this section we describe those measures and the output results from the plugin.
 But first we explain how to load the plugin, and the input to and the parameters of the plugin.